rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

  It's the old "Pick a standard, any standard" joke.
 We now have a package installer format that works on all platforms, but there are three of them 😁.
 This article explains the who, and how of the three - [Flatpak vs. Snap vs. AppImage](https://phoenixnap.com/kb/flatpak-vs-snap-vs-appimage).

+### Snaps vs Flatpak vs Appimage

+**Snaps**

+Canonical, the publisher of Ubuntu, developed the Snap infrastructure so it's built into Ubuntu.
+It runs on a proprietary backend hosted by Canonical.
+This has caused an uproar in the Linux community that values Open Source over everything.
+My opinion is that I use Ubuntu, snaps are native to Ubuntu and the Ubuntu security team does a good job in general so I use snaps when I find a useful application packaged as a snap.

+**Flatpaks**

+Gnome, KDE and FreeDesktop created the Flatpak organization in September 2015.
+This is before Ubuntu switched to the Gnome desktop in October 2017.

 !!! note
     It was announced in December 2024 that Flatpak will become a [standalone organization](https://www.gamingonlinux.com/2024/12/flathub-to-become-a-self-sustaining-entity-and-theyre-looking-to-hire-someone-to-help/)!
 I hope that this will increase developer interest in Flatpak.

- Gnome, KDE and FreeDesktop created the Flatpak organization in September 2015.
-This is before Ubuntu switched to the Gnome desktop in October 2017.
-Most importantly for us is that Canonical, the publisher of Ubuntu, developed the Snap infrastructure so it's built into Ubuntu.
+**Appimages**

 AppImage is an open source community project not affiliated with Canonical or The Gnome project.
+The Appimage webpage describes them as `Linux apps that run anywhere` and Linux Torvalds, Linux Creator says `This is just very cool.` Oddly enough, I in the Flatpak section below I will explain a flatpak called `Gearlever` that was developed to make managing appimages easy!

+!!! tip
+    Appimages on Ubuntu after 23.04 require installing the FUSE 2 library using `sudo apt install libfuse2t64`.
+Please read this article:  [Appimages on Ubuntu >22.04](https://www.omgubuntu.co.uk/2023/04/appimages-libfuse2-ubuntu-23-04)

+When I wrote this in July 2025, the [Appimage Hub](https://www.appimagehub.com/) had 1522 applications listed!

+----------------------------------------------------------------

+## Flatpak

 The Gnome project created dedicated applications for managing the Gnome desktop.
 I like the ones listed [below](CH02-Install-Tools.md/#gnome-specific), especially for users coming to Ubuntu from Windows.
 Gnome Resources and Disk Analyzer are similar to the Windows applications for managing resources and disk usage.
 You can use terminal tools like `htop` and `du` for viewing resources and disk usage but when you first start using Ubuntu the GUI tools will be more comfortable.

 We will cover terminal tools later.
 In this section we will learn how to install graphical tools using `Flatpaks`.

-----------------------------------------------------------------

-## Flatpak

-I am going to start with flatpak applications instead of the Ubuntu App Store because there are some flatpak applications that are useful for managing the system.
+I am going to start with flatpak applications instead of the Ubuntu App Store because there are some Gnome project developed flatpak applications that are useful for managing the system.

 Visit the Flatpak store by clicking this link: [Flathub](https://flathub.org/).
 There are thousands of applications that you can browse and install.
 Most are free open source software (FOSS).
 Some will have a `Donate` button.
 If you install the application and find it useful, please go back and donate.
 Most of the developers don't get paid for their time.